Office of Readings

 Antiphon: God gave her his help from the dawning of her days; the Most High has made his dwelling place a holy temple.

-God is our refuge and strength, *
+God is for us a refuge and strength,

-and though the mountains be toppled into the depths of the sea;
+though the mountains fall into the depths of the sea;

-Though its waters rage and foam, *
+even though its waters rage and foam,

-The LORD of hosts is with us; *
+The Lord of hosts is with us:

 the God of Jacob is our stronghold.

-the holy habitation of the Most High.
+the holy place where the Most High dwells.

-God shall help her at the break of day.
+God will help it at the dawning of the day.

-The LORD of hosts is with us; *
+The Lord of hosts is with us:

 the God of Jacob is our stronghold.

-what awesome things he has done on earth.
+the redoubtable deeds he has done on the earth.

-and burns the shields with fire.
+He burns the shields with fire.

-The LORD of hosts is with us; *
+The Lord of hosts is with us:

 Antiphon: God gave her his help from the dawning of her days; the Most High has made his dwelling place a holy temple.